cbeggs615/61040-portfolio/assignments/assignment1.md

 ### **Finding cafés: Hard to find on the go**
 1. **Amenity-Based Filtering**: A search feature where users can filter cafés by criteria like Wi-Fi reliability, number of outlets, noise level, or time limits.
 This helps travelers and remote workers quickly find a spot that fits their immediate needs without relying on trial and error.
 Data could come from a combination of verified café input and scraping recent online reviews for consistency.
-2. **Verified Café Profiles**: Cafés can create or claim profiles that list work-friendly amenities such as Wi-Fi quality, outlet availability, and time-limit policies.
-This reduces reliance on crowdsourced reviews and gives café owners control over how they present their space, while providing remote workers with more reliable, standardized information.
-Scraping from official café websites could help keep information up to date even if owners aren’t active on the platform.
+2. **Verified Café Profiles**: Cafés can create or claim profiles to list work-friendly amenities like Wi-Fi quality, outlet availability, or time-limit policies.
+This gives café owners control over how they present their space and helps remote workers and students avoid surprises.
+To stay accurate, profiles could also integrate data scraped from official websites and aggregated online reviews, balancing official policies with real user experiences.
-3. **Fair-Use Transparency Toolss**: Profiles highlight policies like time limits, purchase minimums, or designated laptop zones.
-This helps remote workers and students avoid surprises and lets café owners set clear expectations, easing tension between long-stay laptop users and businesses.
-Combining café input with aggregated online reviews ensures transparency reflects both official policies and actual customer experiences.
+3. **Automated Data Aggregations**: The system would automatically pull and standardize data from multiple sources (official café websites, Google Maps attributes, TripAdvisor, Yelp, etc.).
+This avoids heavy reliance on crowdsourced check-ins or manual café owner updates, and ensures information is more consistent and widespread across all cities.

 ### **Sports: Information Overload**
 1. **Clean, Ad-Lite Experiences**: A focus on lightweight design with limited ads or intrusive media.
 This improves usability for fans who often feel overwhelmed, and reduces the "information scatter" that frustrates them